pixelsdb/mini-pixels/java/README.md

 and create the directory `PIXELS_HOME/logs` where the log files will be written to.

 > Note: `SRC_BASE` and `PIXELS_HOME` should be separate directories.
 They contain the source code and the installation of Mini-Pixels, respectively.

+## Lab 1

+The first lab is to optimize `mini-storage-http`.
+This module can be used to transfer data from one process to the other, and it will be used by the shuffle framework in PixelsDB (the cloud lakehouse engine based on Pixels).

+The efficiency of `mini-storage-http` significantly impacts the performance of data transfer and data shuffle.
+The current implementation of `mini-storage-http` needs to be optimized in performance, resource efficiency, and comment+code qualify.
+For example, it attempts to use Netty (a popular async-network library used in many big-data systems such as Spark) to implement asynchronous data transfer.
+However, it actually transfers data serially.

+Please help improve the performance of this component (e.g., by enabling real async transfer, reducing memory copy, etc.) and reduce the CPU and memory consumptions.

+You can test the performance of this component by running the unit test in `mini-storage-http/src/test/java/io/pixelsdb/pixels/storage/http/TestHttpStream`.
+Ensure you have 8GB free memory on your laptop to run this test.

+We will add a command in `mini-cli` for the performance evaluation shortly after.